mborn1/pyoptex/docs/source/example_scenarios.rst

 * Either we regenerate the complete design once we notice more runs per whole plot are feasible
 * Or, if there is no time, we can generate such an augmentation upfront.
-For example, if the person who generates the design is unavailable.
+For example, if the person who generates the design is unavailable during the experimentation.

 In the latter case, we can augment the design by adding one or multiple additional runs to each plot.
 This approach permits us to have an optimal design in case our estimate is good, and a near-optimal design